The Adventures of Superman (BBC Radio series)

-The Adventures of Superman was a six-part radio drama commissioned by BBC Radio 4 and broadcast in 1988.
+The Adventures of Superman is a six-part radio drama commissioned by BBC Radio 4 and broadcast in 1988.

 Synopsis

 In the late eighties Superman was adapted for BBC Radio 4 in the form of a one off docudrama called Superman On Trial.
 Due to the huge success of this and its sequel Batman: The Lazarus Syndrome, the BBC commissioned a six-part radio drama The Adventures of Superman it would run for two series and have both a cassette and CD release.